Thank you for submitting the form. Your reference number is

-Up to $20 million in liability cover to handle a claim made against you or your family for an incident taking place at your home or site which causes death or injury to someone else or loss or damage to someone else's property.
+Up to $20 million in liability cover to handle a claim made against you or your family for an incident that takes place outside the site which causes death or injury to someone else or loss or damage to someone else's property.

 Spoiled food and prescription medication replacement costs up to $500 if an insured event interrupts the electricity supply to your fridge or freezer.